 Women-owned and operated brand Shakti Warrior puts the “goddess” in Goddess Pose.
 This mother-daughter-founded company offers everything from props, bags, and mats to eco-friendly water bottles for staying hydrated during your Bikram yoga class.

-Mats like the Ajna Pro make for some of the best natural rubber yoga mats—and not just because they feature a stunning paint pattern that will surely activate your Ajna (forehead) chakra With hyper-portable, foldable 1mm mats and fully supportive 5mm mats, they offer something for everyone.
+Whether you lean toward Buti bright or classic cat-cow cork with delicate drawings, these mats feature beautiful artwork printed in water-based inks to inspire your practice.
+Mats like the Ajna Pro make for some of the best natural rubber yoga mats—and not just because they feature a stunning paint pattern that will surely activate your Ajna (forehead) chakra.
+Worth noting that these mats are hyper-portable, foldable 1mm mats or fully supportive 5mm mats.

 Shakti’s mostly biodegradable yoga mats all feature a natural rubber base for grip and cushioning.
 This tree rubber is either topped with hemp, cork, recycled PU leather, recycled plastic bottle microfiber suede, or a phthalate-free Eco PVC (which we’d recommend avoiding).
+Most, however, are free of harmful phthalates, latex, toxic glue, silicone, PVC and chlorine

-These eco yoga mats are produced in a way that releases no toxic emissions into the atmosphere.
+Yoga mat bags are manufactured through the Samarpan Foundation’s Institute of Learning, Culture, and Art, which provides socially disadvantaged women with tailoring skills training, high wages, and health care.
+They’ve yet to answer our queries on where the mats themselves are manufactured.
+However, they are produced in a way that releases no toxic emissions into the atmosphere.
 Be sure to recycle your old yoga mats if you want 10% off your new one.
 It’ll get transformed into eco-friendly flip-flops that are then distributed to communities in need.

 Complete Unity Yoga ®